These delicious homemade pickled beets are a delightful addition to salads, sandwiches and so much more.

 - Clean the beets and trim off the tap-root and all but about two inches of the greens (save them for eating later – prepare like any other green).

 - Boil until tender.
-Drain, remove peel and trim ends.
+Drain, slough off the peel and trim ends.
 Slice into thin slices.

 - In a large sauce pan combine onions, sugar, spices, vinegar and water.
 Bring to a boil.